usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/RAN_Intelligent_Controllers/Flexible-RIC/README.md

 ### Customizing the Service Model Path

 This testbed configures the FlexRIC Service Model (SM) shared libraries (`.so` files) to install into `flexric/build/flexric_libraries/lib/flexric/` rather than the default `/usr/local/lib/flexric/`.
-This can be configured by modifying the `FLEXRIC_LIBRARY_DIR` variable across the scripts prior to installing the OpenAirInterface gNodeB and FlexRIC.
+This can be configured by modifying the `FLEXRIC_LIBRARY_DIR` variable across the scripts prior to installing the Duranta gNodeB and FlexRIC.

 ## References